JAORMX/deet.blog/content/posts/day-19-first-visit-to-the-vet-normal-doggy-life.md

 ![](/images/20200723_234245.jpg)

 She looked so funny that we couldn't hold the laugh.
-But at the same time we were worried.
+But at the same time, we were worried that she would lick and scratch the wound during the night.
 It was hard to fall asleep, we both were just listening if she would try to get the shirt off.
 In the end all went fine and she slept the night very calmly.